-Sister City Plaza, near the San Bruno Public Library, features a tree donated by the City of Narita
+Sister City Plaza, near the San Bruno Public Library, features a tree donated by the City of Narita.

 The population of Narita City is approximately 120,000.
 It was incorporated in 1954 when six villages and a town joined together.
 Since then the area has flourished as an international city.
 Narita has many historical and cultural sights to offer, including Naritasan Shinshoji Temple, which is a Buddhist cathedral, and a beautiful park called Naritasan Park.

-The climate of Narita is similar to that of the East Coast of the United Sates.
+The climate of Narita is similar to that of the East Coast of the United States.
 The average temperature ranges between 30 degrees Fahrenheit in the winter and over 80 degrees Fahrenheit during the summer.
 They receive about 60 inches of precipitation annually, most of which comes between May and September.

 One of the advantages of the sister city relationship between San Bruno and Narita is that both cities face the challenges of being airport cities.
-San Bruno, nicknamed the "airport city", is near San Francisco International Airport.
+San Bruno nicknamed the "airport city", is near San Francisco International Airport.
 Similarly, Narita is the home of Narita International Airport.

 There have been many visits from the people of Narita to San Bruno since 1990.
 Every year students from Narita visit us through a formalized Narita/San Bruno exchange program.
 Similarly, San Bruno sends several students and two teachers to Japan on a yearly basis.
-During these visits the students have an opportunity to stay with a family and learn about the each other's culture.
+During these visits, the students have an opportunity to stay with a family and learn about each other's culture.
 Each city government has also sent several city officials to visit each other.